All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Because sermorelin works through the pituitary's natural feedback mechanisms, the risk of excessive GH levels and their associated side effects is lower than with exogenous GH.
 Sermorelin is contraindicated in patients with active malignancies, certain pituitary conditions, and known hypersensitivity to sermorelin or its components.

-Patients using sermorelin for skin health should not discontinue other dermatological treatments without consulting their dermatologist.
+Patients using sermorelin for skin health shouldn't discontinue other dermatological treatments without consulting their dermatologist.
 Sermorelin complements, rather than replaces, established skin care practices.

-Every protocol begins with a comprehensive medical evaluation and baseline labs.
+Every protocol begins with a thorough medical evaluation and baseline labs.
 Dosing is individualized, and our team provides ongoing monitoring and support throughout your treatment.
-We believe in setting honest expectations: skin improvements take time, but the underlying biology strongly supports the benefits of sustained GH optimization for skin health.
+We believe in setting honest expectations: skin improvements take time, but the underlying biology strongly supports the benefits of sustained GH improvement for skin health.

 Frequently Asked Questions